9781554516865_cover Enlarge Cover

 About the Authors

-Lisa Charleyboy (Tsilhqot'in) is a writer and social entrepreneur.
-She's Editor-In-Chief of Urban Native Magazine, which focuses on pop culture with an Indigenous twist.
+Lisa Charleyboy (Tsilhqot'in) is Editor-In-Chief of Urban Native Magazine, which focuses on pop culture with an Indigenous twist.
+She is also the host of CBC Radio's New Fire.
+She lives in Vancouver.

 Mary Beth Leatherdale is an award-winning author and editor of books for children and youth.
-Her books have received many starred reviews and have been shortlisted for awards including the SCBWI Golden Kite Award, the Silver Birch Award and the Norma Fleck Award, as well as other accolades.
-Mary Beth lives in Toronto with her family and her dog, Champ.
+Her books have received many starred reviews and have won or been shortlisted for awards including the Norma Fleck Award, the YALSA Excellence in Non-Fiction for Young Adults Award, the SCBWI Golden Kite Award and the Silver Birch Award, among others.
+Mary Beth lives in Toronto with her husband and her dog, Champ.

 Recommended Age, Grade, and Reading Levels